sbalghari/HyprDots/README.md

 ## Key Features

-This setup leverages the following tools and software, each configured and customized to create a seamless desktop experience.
+This setup leverages the following tools and software,each configured and customized to create a seamless desktop experience.
 Credits to the original developers are included below:

 - **Hyprland**: A lightweight and dynamic tiling Wayland compositor.
   *Developed by: [vaxerski](https://github.com/vaxerski/hyprland)*